codefresh-io/docs.codefresh.io/_posts/2024-feb-release-notes.md

 ## Bug fixes

 **General**
-* (On-premises) Unable to access Account Settings from the Admin Management panel.
-(CR-21125 - Denis) Multiple ABAC rules in GO for the same user in not correctlyIncorrect handling for ABAC rules intersections in GO.
+* Multiple ABAC rules in GO for the same user not correctly resolved.
 (CR-2264 - Andrii)
 * Unmasked access token for Okta (CR-19131 Alina)
 <br>